UQ-RCC/hpc-docs/guides/Accounting-group-admin.md

 New Bunya users in accounting groups are added once an hour to Slurm on Bunya, so it might take about 1 hour before a Bunya user can successfully submit a job on Bunya after being added to an accounting group.

-Accounting group owner and administrators can find the AccounString on the accounting group page in qriscloud.org.au (see below for instructions).
+Accounting group owner and administrators can find the AccountString on the accounting group page in qriscloud.org.au (see below for instructions).

 ## Administration